Glasses Direct Quality Statement

 If the supervising optician considers that the difference in power of the two lenses in a prescription is such that spectacles made to the prescription could cause discomfort for the customer then the supervising optician will contact the customer to advise.

-All customers must certify that they are in possession of a written prescription given by a registered medical practitioner or registered optometrist which is less than two years old, or if the customer is 70 or over, less than one year old.
-Orders to older prescriptions will not be accepted.
+All customers must certify that they are in possession of a written prescription given by a registered medical practitioner or registered optometrist which is less than two years old.
+Orders for older prescriptions will not be accepted.

 The supervising optician may at his or her absolute discretion contact the customer to confirm the prescription, to require the customer to provide the original prescription or to verify the prescription with the optometrist who provided the prescription to satisfy himself that the prescription is valid and that it has been correctly transcribed.

-Direct will not supply spectacles to prescriptions where the power of any distance sphere exceeds ± 8.00 dioptres or where the power of any cylinder exceeds ± 4.00 dioptres.
+Glasses Direct will not supply spectacles to prescriptions where the power of any distance sphere exceeds ± 9.00 dioptres or where the power of any cylinder exceeds ± 4.00 dioptres.
+Orders for prescriptions where the power of any sphere exceeds ± 8.00 dioptres can only be placed over the phone.
 Glasses Direct will not supply bifocals or varifocals to a prescription where the power addition between the distance and the near elements is less than + 0.75 or more than + 3.50 dioptres.